Skip to content

 const analyticsQueue = defineQueue("analytics", { durable: true });

-// Compose contract
+// Compose contract - only publishers and consumers needed

 export const contract = defineContract({